 The use of an audio interface avoids using the lower quality analog-to-digital audio converters usually found on a computer’s motherboard.
 Therefore, the digital sound is a much more faithful representation of the original audio signal.

 Does a USB Microphone have a Built-in Audio Interface?

-USB microphones have an audio analogue to digital converter, just like an audio interface does.
-However, the analogue to digital converter in a USB microphone is not normally as high quality as the analogue to digital converter in an audio interface.
+USB microphones have an audio analog to digital converter, just like an audio interface does.
+However, the analog to digital converter in a USB microphone is not normally as high quality as the analog to digital converter in an audio interface.

 You can think of a USB microphone as consisting of two parts.
 The first is the microphone capsule that converts sound into an analog electrical signal.
 This analog signal is passed to the second part of the microphone, the built-in analog-to-digital converter.
 This is effectively the microphone’s audio interface, where the analog signal is converted to digital audio output.

 Here are some of my favorite content creation tools

 Thank you for taking the time to read this article.
 Hopefully, you found it helpful in creating your own content for your social media and YouTube channels.
 I have listed some of the gear I use as a YouTuber and online course creator and hope you’ll also find it useful.
 I have recommended this equipment to my readers and my own family and friends.

 Camera: You can use your smartphone when starting out, but I’d recommend getting a Mirrorless Camera.
 I use both the Canon EOS R and EOS R6.
 Both can shoot Full HD or 4K, and the Eye AutoFocus will keep you sharply in focus even if you move around.
 If your budget is smaller, I would recommend the Canon M50 MkII.